-421. In the event wider benefits of ecosystem services have been brought forward with mineral restoration and aftercare plans, demonstrating that the 'most' ecosystem value will be achieved will be given notable weight.
+419. In the event wider benefits of ecosystem services have been brought forward with mineral restoration and aftercare plans, demonstrating that the 'most' ecosystem value will be achieved will be given notable weight.
 DEFRA's introductory and practice guides to valuing ecosystems services could have a bearing on the assessment of individual applications.
-422. Other types of enhancement opportunities may be acceptable through high quality mineral restoration.
+420. Other types of enhancement opportunities may be acceptable through high quality mineral restoration.
 National policy headlines the potential to create and enhance green infrastructure; enhance geological conservation interests; promote community facilities; improve the built environment and better conserved historic assets; and reduce the causes and impacts of flooding.
-423. Restoration and aftercare plans that point to a wider sphere of enhancements will need to provide sufficient supporting evidence concerning: - - the viability and achievability of the proposed enhancements and the scale and significance of any impacts (positive and negative) that could arise from their delivery; and - the degree of alignment with other strategies that influence the development and future use of land within Gloucestershire.
+Locally-specific enhancements could also incorporate new or expanded water-storage infrastructure.
+421. Restoration and aftercare plans that point to a wider sphere of enhancements will need to provide sufficient supporting evidence concerning: - - the viability and achievability of the proposed enhancements and the scale and significance of any impacts (positive and negative) that could arise from their delivery; and ecosystem-services.
+At the local level the Gloucestershire Local Nature Partnership (G-LNP) Plan provides details of the key local priorities and targets relevant to Gloucestershire.
+It can be obtained at: - <http://gloucestershirenature.org.uk/actionplan/index.php>.